Interstate 505

 Interstate 505 (I-505) is a north–south auxiliary Interstate Highway in the Sacramento Valley in Northern California.
 It is a spur auxiliary route of I-5 that runs from near Dunnigan south to I-80 in Vacaville.
 I-505 is primarily a rural Interstate, but travels through Vacaville and the city of Winters.
 The highway is the primary route connecting the San Francisco Bay Area and the northern Sacramento Valley, bypassing Sacramento and its attendant city traffic.
 Thus, it is a major route for travelers heading directly from the San Francisco Bay Area to the Shasta Cascade and the Pacific Northwest.

-Power lines connecting Path 15 to Path 66 follow the highway for a while, until one heads northeast and the other northwest.

 Route description

 The entirety of I-505 is defined in section 617 of the California Streets and Highways Code as Route 505, and that the highway is from "Route 80 near Vacaville to Route 5 near Dunnigan".
 This definition roughly corresponds with the Federal Highway Administration (FHWA)'s route logs of I-505.

 The southern terminus of I-505 is at I-80 next to the Nut Tree Airport in the Nut Tree area in Vacaville.
 From there, it travels north about 10 mi through rural areas near the western edge of the Sacramento Valley before reaching Winters.
 I-505 then skirts the eastern city limits of Winters, intersecting with State Route 128—the only exit in Winters.
 After leaving that city, the Interstate then proceeds north through rural areas again for about 20 mi, including an interchange with California State Route 16 near Madison, until it reaches its northern terminus with I-5 near Dunnigan.

 For its entire length, I-505 is a four-lane freeway (two lanes in each direction) with a maximum speed limit of 70 mi/h, which is typical for rural Interstates in California.

 I-505 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.